sonata-api/sonata-api/README.md

 />

-A source of truth and REST micro framework.
+A source of truth and REST framework for the busy developer.

 ```typescript
 router.GET('/get-pets/(\w+)', (context) => {